List Racking Arrays

 Retrieve a list of arrays of modules that will likely be mounted together.

 Each racking array is a group of adjacent solar modules that have the same mounting plane, module model, azimuth, pitch, rotation, tilt, and orientation (portrait vs. landscape).
 This is similar to the definition of array used in the Design Summary endpoint, but electronics and stringing are not considered here.
-Modules are considered adjacent if the gap between them is less than 10 cm and they are aligned in a grid.
+Modules are considered adjacent if the gap between them is less than a configurable distance (default 2.6cm) and they are aligned in a grid.
 If a module in one row or column is staggered so that it doesn't align with the grid from the preceding row or column, it will not be included in the same array even if the modules are touching.

 Arrays are not listed in a guaranteed order, but within each array, rows are listed in order starting closest to the ridge line.